Home > News > Food Torah – Yitro

 The parsha opens with Moses reuniting with his wife and two sons, brought to him by his father-in-law, Yitro – the parsha’s namesake.
 Moses describes the Israelites’ journey out of Egypt and through the wilderness for Yitro, who quickly recognizes Moses’ immense burden as their leader.
 Yitro quickly sees how big a job leading the Israelites is.
 He recommends that Moses delegate some responsibilities by devising a system of judges who can handle minor disputes, allowing Moses to focus on more significant matters.
 Moses follows this advice to create a more sustainable system of leadership.

 The story shifts to Mount Sinai, where God instructs Moses to have the Israelites prepare to meet Him.
 They are given strict instructions to purify themselves and keep their distance from the mountain.
-Amidst thunder, lightning, and the sound of a shofar (or horn) blast, God descends and delivers the Ten Commandments, establishing the core principles of the covenant between God and the Israelites.
+In this context, God tells Moses to remind the Israelites that throughout their journey out of Egypt, He “bore them on eagles’ wings” (Exodus 19:4) – a powerful image of divine care, closeness, and protection.
+Amid thunder, lightning, and the sound of a shofar (or horn) blast, God descends and delivers the Ten Commandments, establishing the core principles of the covenant between God and the Israelites.

-At Yitro’s suggestion, Moses created a layered system of leadership.
-Here are some recipes inspired by that theme: Moussaka or Zucchini Lasagna – one meat and one dairy, take your pick!
+At Yitro’s suggestion, Moses establishes a layered system of leadership delegating responsibility so the community can function more smoothly.
+As a nod to this idea, we’re leaning into dishes that are built in layers.
+Moussaka or Zucchini Lasagna – one meat and one dairy, take your pick!
 As a bonus, the Zucchini Lasagna is also gluten free.
-Building on the idea of layers, this Ten Commandment Salad pairs perfectly with either of the main dishes.
-And to finish it all off, these Chocolate Dipped Almond Horns will have anyone who wandered away from the table during the main course coming back for dessert!
+Carrying the themes of the week forward, Ten Commandment Salad adds another delicious layer and pairs perfectly with either main dish.

 B’tayavon and Shabbat Shalom, Alison (Baraf) & Sarah (Roark)